BearMetalWeb/BearMetalWeb.github.io/docs/electronics.md

 ## Spark MAX

+!!! note "📝 Note:"
+     It is unlikely for us to use this component on competition robots due to us transitioning to using Krakens, but it might be used during prototyping.

 The Spark MAX is a motor controller that we use for both NEO v1.1 motors and NEO 550s.
-It is unlikely for us to use this on competition robots due to us transitioning to using Krakens, but may oftentimes be used during prototyping.

 ![Spark MAX](https://cdn11.bigcommerce.com/s-t3eo8vwp22/images/stencil/1280x1280/products/360/2795/MAX_HERO-noflag__60247.1692730069.png?c=2)